This is the Pashley Gov'nor . . . it is simply beautiful . . . sit and stare at it for a while, it will make you feel nice . . .

 Firstly I had to make a clamp for the torsion bar.

-All I had was this metal strip but it didn't look so good; then I remembered a handlebar strengthener bar from old bits box.
+All I had was this metal strip but it didn't look so good; then I remembered the handlebar strengthener bar from my front brake attempt.

-With a bit of spacing and a bit of metal strip the clamps from the strengthener worked great.
+With a bit of spacing and a bit of metal strip it worked great.

 Because I am not using the correct brake cable ( £2) , I do not have the accompanying fittings; I got around this by using a threaded cable adjuster( £1.50) and a pinch bolt (£1)